MolecularAI/GraphINVENT/README.md

 * Errors in how analysis histograms were written to tensorboard; these were also of questionable utility so are now simply removed.
 * Some values (like the "NLL diff") were removed, as they were also not found to be useful.

-If you spot any issues (big or small) since the update, please create an issue or a pull request (if you are able to fix it), and we will be happy to fix them.
+If you spot any issues (big or small) since the update, please create an issue or a pull request (if you are able to fix it), and we will be happy to make changes.

 ## Prerequisites
 * Anaconda or Miniconda with Python 3.6 or 3.8.